Inorganic Chemistry · 0 question types

 AB(aq) + CD(aq) → AD(s) ↓ + CB(aq)

-One product is the wanted precipitate (the insoluble salt); the other product is a soluble salt that stays in the surrounding solution and is washed away
+One product is the wanted (the insoluble salt); the other product is a soluble salt that stays in the surrounding solution and is washed away

 The reaction is sometimes called a double displacement or double decomposition reaction